Pr00xxy/flex/README.md

 ```

 ### @join
-join two arguments together to an array
+Join two arguments together to an array

+Joining strings results in an array of said strings
 ```ts
 const data = {
     field_1: "one",